 In every class I've had at Shimer, women have struggled to speak and be heard.
 I've had classes where students had panic attacks and had to leave.
+One student, an undocumented Latina woman was called a "wetback" by a professor in casual conversation.
 Why should anyone pay tens of thousands of dollars into debt only to have their basic humanity disrespected?

 When Shimer students of color began organizing last year, some faculty members were receptive—but others were either ambivalent or outright hostile.
 One professor told us he was "all for diversity," but he didn't want to alienate conservative students.

 This is not a problem unique to Shimer, although Shimer might be the canary in the coal mine of higher education.
 Students at Oxford University began organizing this year to dismantle the infamous Rhodes scholar program, for reasons of diversity.
 In the words of a Rhodes Must Fall student activist: "The Eurocentricity of our curriculum is directly contributing to the colonization of the mind in an establishment which considers itself to be at the height of academic knowledge.
 Its academic and social cultures are creating unwitting oppressors, and so the cycle of oppression which built this establishment is perpetuated by its students."

 Shimer's President, Susan Henking, told VICE that she's "sympathetic" toward the students at Shimer who began organizing last year around lack of diversity.
 "If we can't have criticisms, we can't fix things," she said.